 All foreign workers must obtain a work permit from the government before being allowed to work in the country.

-Compensation, Bonuses & Severance Pay
+Compensation, Bonuses and Severance

 Tax Requirements, Collection & Withholding

 Companies in Malaysia should withhold income tax payments at source from employees under a Pay-As-You-Earn (PAYE) system, although employees are still required to complete self-assessments each year.
 Malaysia has 12 progressively increasing bands of income tax rates.
 Only the first RM5000 (approx. £920; $1200; €1020) made each year is fully exempt, although the next three bands above this are only 1%, 3% and 8%.
 The highest band of 30% is applied to all earnings in excess of RM2 million (approx. £370,000; $490,000; €410,000).
 The general corporate income tax rate is 24%.

 Social security contributions are made in two areas.
 The first is for SOSCO, which covers employment injury and invalidity insurance, with the employer contributing 1.75% of salary and the employee 0.5%.
 The second is the Employment Provident Fund (EPF), which covers retirement insurance, with contributions of 12% from the employer and 11% from the employee.
 Importantly, contributions to both these schemes stop when an employee reaches the age of 55.